ACR recommends annual mammography beginning at age 40.

 You will be referred to a STRIC location specializing in Diagnostic Mammography.
 Radiologists and staff are specially trained in breast imaging to provide you with the highest level of care possible.
 Because of the level of care and service, the necessity of tailoring each exam to your individual problem, and the involvement of the radiologists, you may experience a wait time associated with your exams.

 Your mammogram is interpreted by board-certified, radiologists who use Artificial Intelligence as a tool to assist in the reading.
 AI technology detects suspicious areas that may not be visible to the human eye and marks them for the radiologist to review.
 Artificial Intelligence, combined with highly trained radiologists allows for earlier detection of breast cancer.
+To learn more about how AI is revolutionizing mammography and early breast cancer detection, check out: AI is the Next Step Forward in Early Breast Cancer Detection.

 The results of your mammogram will include information on your breast density classification.
 Breast tissue can be either dense or not dense.
 Dense tissue makes it harder to find breast cancer on a mammogram and also raises the risk of developing breast cancer.
 You will be informed if your breast tissue is considered dense or not dense.
 If you have dense breasts, you should speak with your healthcare provider about your individual situation and the options available to you for additional imaging.
 For more information on breast density click here.